Surface tension

 The shape of a droplet of liquid in equilibrium with its environment is due to the surface tension forces (aka capillary actions).
 The contact angle $\alpha$ is defined in the following figure.
 When it exceeds 90°, the liquid shows a low wettability.

-The height of the droplet is \[ h=\sqrt{2\,\gamma\,\dfrac{1-\cos\alpha}{\mu\,g}} \] Therefore the surface tension can be calculated from the shape of the droplet: \begin{equation} \boxed{\gamma=\dfrac{\mu\,g\,h^2}{2(1-\cos\alpha)}} \label{eq:gammaforme} \end{equation}
+If the top of the droplet has zero curvature, a simple relationship links its height to the surface tension: \[ h=\sqrt{2\,\gamma\,\dfrac{1-\cos\alpha}{\rho\,g}} \] Therefore the surface tension can be calculated from the shape of the droplet: \begin{equation} \boxed{\gamma=\dfrac{\rho\,g\,h^2}{2(1-\cos\alpha)}} \label{eq:gammaforme} \end{equation} with $\rho$ the density and $g$ the earth gravity field.

 Direct measurement: Du Noüy ring method